Margaret R. Paccione-Dyszlewski, PhD, child psychologist at Bradley Hospital, answers common questions about children and sexual abuse:

 A. Child sexual abuse is traumatic and can result in both short-term and long-term harm, including mental health problems that extend into adulthood.
 Some typical effects are feelings of guilt and fear, depression, post traumatic stress, eating disorders or poor self esteem.
 Behavioral problems such as sexualized behaviors, school/learning problems, substance abuse, self harm behaviors, sexual dysfunction in adulthood and suicide have been linked to childhood sexual abuse.

 Q. Are there certain signs of sexual abuse that parents should be on the lookout for?

 A. A caregiver can consider the possibility of sexual abuse when the child exhibits:

 A. Remember, most states have mandated reporter laws.
 All adults in Rhode Island, for example, are required by law to report known or suspected cases of child abuse or neglect to the Department of Children, Youth and Families with 24 hours of becoming aware.
 (1-800-RI-CHILD)

 I was talking with a friend of mine a few days ago who has two grandchildren, ages 8 and 10.
 She told me that she sat with each of the kids privately and reminded them that she was their grandma and was interested in anything that they wanted to tell her.
 "There is nothing that you can't tell me or ask.
 If you are confused or sad or excited about something or you just want to ask about something, I am here for you."
-What a wonderful gift to give a child at during this special season of gift giving!
+What a wonderful gift to give a child!